hdShang/arxiv-daily/docs/cs-RO/2025-05-09/papers/250505831v1-oh-fk-how-do-people-feel-about-robots-that-leverage-profanity.md

 ---
 layout: default
-title: Oh F**k!
-How Do People Feel about Robots that Leverage Profanity?
+title: "Oh F**k!
+How Do People Feel about Robots that Leverage Profanity?"
 ---

 # Oh F**k!
 How Do People Feel about Robots that Leverage Profanity?